turtlewarior/landing-page/README.md

 # landing-page
-A Landing page will be created with HTML and CSS Git and github are used in this project
+A Landing page created with html css and with some knowledge in git and github